Moree, New South Wales

-The town, and in particular the Moree Baths and Swimming Pool, are known for being visited by the group of activists on the famous 1965 Freedom Ride, an historic trip through northern NSW led by Charles Perkins to bring media attention to discrimination against Indigenous Australians.
+The town, and in particular the Moree Baths and Swimming Pool, are known for having been visited by the group of activists on the famous 1965 Freedom Ride.
+This historic trip through northern NSW was led by Charles Perkins to bring media attention to discrimination against Indigenous Australians.

-Moree is a major agricultural centre, noted for its part in the Australian cotton-growing industry which was established there in the early 1960s.
+Moree is a major agricultural centre, noted for its part in the Australian cotton-growing industry, which was established there in the early 1960s.
 It is situated in the Moree Plains Shire.
-Moree is home to artesian hot spring baths which are famous for their reputed healing qualities.
+Moree is noted for artesian hot spring baths that are renowned for their reputed healing qualities.

 At the 2021 census, the town of Moree had a population of 7,070.

 History

-Before colonisation
+Aboriginal people

-The Weraerai and Kamilaroi peoples, whose descendants are still in the town, were the earliest known inhabitants of the area.
+The Weraerai and Kamilaroi peoples, whose descendants live in the town, were the earliest known inhabitants of the area.

-European settlement

-Major Thomas Mitchell went to the district at the request of the acting governor after the recapture of escaped convict George Clarke who told of a great river called the Kindur in 1832.
-Clarke had been living in the area to the south with the Kamilaroi from 1826 to 1831.
-Squatters soon followed in Mitchell's wake establishing pastoral runs, among which was 'Moree' (1844), from a Kamilaroi term believed to mean either "long waterhole", "rising sun", or "long spring".

-There was ongoing between the colonists and Aboriginal peoples from the late 1830s, which resulted in the murder of hundreds of Aboriginal people, although (as of February 2021) no massacres have been recorded.
-There were also many deaths caused indirectly, through the introduction of new diseases, displacement, and lack of access to life-sustaining resources,as their water holes and hunting grounds were taken over by pastoralists.
-This led poaching of livestock, and subsequent bouts of retribution from settlers and retaliation by the Aboriginal groups.
-The impact on the local Aboriginal people continues to the present day.